Date: January 25, 1891 full moon

 Source: "After a week."
 ERB-Jungle Tales Of Tarzan

-Martin Powell
+Martin Powell |

 James Michael Moody is a lifelong fan and collector of Edger Rice Burroughs.
-Moody has contributed over two hundred articles to various ERB-related fanzines, over a span of forty-five years.
-He also manages an unauthorized Tarzan blog titled, Greystoke Chronologist: James Michael Moody.
-There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory).instead of the more excepted date May 1888.
+Over the past forty-five years, Moody has contributed over two hundred articles to various ERB-related fanzines.
+He also manages an unauthorized Tarzan blog titled Greystoke Chronologist: James Michael Moody.
+There, the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory) instead of the more accepted date, May 1888.

 No comments: